-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Westmont, approximately 62% of students took out student loans averaging $7,786 a year.
-That adds up to $31,144 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Westmont, approximately 63% of students took out student loans averaging $8,163 a year.
+That adds up to $32,652 over four years for those students.

-How Much Money Do Westmont Graduates Make?bachelor's degree recipients from Westmont make around $51,400 per year during the early years of their employment.
-This is good news for future Westmont graduates since it is 26% more than the average college graduate's salary of $40,800 per year.
+How Much Money Do Westmont Graduates Make?students who graduate with a bachelor's degree from Westmont make about $51,400 a year during their first few years of employment after graduation.
+That's great news for Westmont students since it is 29% more than the average college graduate's salary of $39,802 per year.

 Location of Westmont College

 |Address:||955 La Paz Rd, Santa Barbara, CA 93108-1089|